The First-Time Home Buyer Tax Credit In 2023

 - Must purchase a home from a non-relative.

-It's worth mentioning that the Act specifies that those who use the home buyer tax credit but change primary residences or sell within a 4-year time span will have to contend with a tax liability based on the number of years that they stay in the home.
+It's worth mentioning that the previous Act specifies that those who use the home buyer tax credit but change primary residences or sell within a 4-year time span will have to contend with a tax liability based on the number of years that they stay in the home.

-In other words, if you sell or move in the first year of owning your home, you will repay the full $15,000 in the form of taxes.
+In other words, if you sell or move in the first year of owning your home, you’ll repay the full $15,000 in the form of taxes.
 Moving or selling within 2 years requires you to repay 75% in taxes – $11,250.
 Moving or selling within 3 years requires you to repay taxes at 50%, or $7,500.
 Moving or selling within 4 years requires you to repay taxes at 25%, or $3,750 of the original $15,000.

 However, there are exceptions (particularly in the case of death, divorce and certain military situations).
 Furthermore, if you choose to sell your home within 4 years to a non-relative or if homeowners experience real estate gains of less than their tax liability, they need only pay those real estate gains.